Procedures and Guidelines

 Medical students whose learning activity is interrupted as a result of an exposure incident should contact the Manager, Undergraduate Medical Education, as soon as possible.
 Upon verification, the Year Chair in collaboration with the Director, Student Services or Office of Student Affairs should communicate with related faculty regarding the medical student's absence and, where necessary, to accommodate an alternative educational or clinical activity.

-In the event of infection with a blood-borne pathogen that could potential impact safety of patients or other health care providers, the student and Associate Dean, UGME, will advise the College of Physicians and Surgeons of SK and restrictions on clinical practice during the educational program may be applied, as per the CPSS Policy.
+In the event of infection with a blood-borne pathogen that could potentially impact safety of patients or other health care providers, the student and Associate Dean, UGME, will advise the College of Physicians and Surgeons of SK and restrictions on clinical practice during the educational program may be applied, as per the CPSS Policy.

 6.0 Financial Responsibility

 Financial costs for post-exposure prophylaxis, should the consulting Infectious Diseases physician deem it warranted, is borne by the Government of Saskatchewan for students who are Saskatchewan residents.
-For visiting students who are not Saskatchewan residents, the student may have coverage through their home province or private health care plan, and if not the costs associated with post-exposure prophylaxis will be the responsibility of the medical student.
+For visiting students who are not Saskatchewan residents, the student may have coverage through their home province or private health care plan, and if not, the costs associated with post-exposure prophylaxis will be the responsibility of the medical student.

 Similarly, ongoing costs of treatment of an infectious disease acquired as a result of an exposure will be covered through the provincial health coverage or private health insurance, as applicable.
 Medical students are required to participate in the medical plan provided through the University of Saskatchewan Students' Union (USSU) or in a comparable plan that provides coverage for treatment arising from such incidents.
-For visiting students who are not Saskatchewan residents, the student may have coverage through their home province or private health care plan, and if not the costs associated with ongoing treatment will be the responsibility of the medical student.
+For visiting students who are not Saskatchewan residents, the student may have coverage through their home province or private health care plan, and if not, the costs associated with ongoing treatment will be the responsibility of the medical student.

 Students who sustain an injury or illness as a result of an exposure during a work placement may be eligible for WCB benefits (such as treatment costs) as per Saskatchewan Workers' Compensation Board guidelines.
+Visiting elective students should contact their relevant provincial compensation board for coverage information.

 Responsibilities